earthbucks/chatvim.nvim/cli/README.md

 # Code generation
 chatvim forget "Generate a JavaScript function that reverses an array"

-# Save the prompt and response to a markdown file
+# Use a markdown file as context and log the response
-chatvim save --file chat.md "Generate a Python function to calculate factorial"
+chatvim remember --file chat.md "Generate a Python function to calculate factorial"

 # If you don't specify the file name, it will default to `chat.md`
-chatvim save "Generate a Python function to calculate Fibonacci sequence"
+chatvim remember "Generate a Python function to calculate Fibonacci sequence"
 # ^ This will create or overwrite `chat.md`

 # Pipe input as prompt